Learning engineering: Enterprise Learning Engineering Center of Excellence

+delivery of Mission Ready Airmen and Guardians to Joint Force Commanders with the competencies needed to deter or defeat great power competitors."

+The ELE CoE is dedicated to the systematic application of evidence-based principles, scientific methods and practices from the learning sciences, education research, and systems-thinking to produce effective, Airmen-centered learning outcomes and competency acquisition.

 Overview

 Learning Engineering is aimed at addressing a deficit in the application of science and engineering methodologies to education and training.
 Its advocates emphasize the need to connect computing technology and generated data with the overall goal of optimizing learning environments.

 Learning Engineering initiatives aim to improve educational outcomes by leveraging computing to dramatically increase the applications and effectiveness of learning science as a discipline.
 Digital learning platforms have generated large amounts of data which can reveal immediately actionable insights.

 The Learning Engineering field has the further potential to communicate educational insights automatically available to educators.
 For example, learning engineering techniques have been applied to the issue of drop-out or high failure rates.
 Traditionally, educators and administrators have to wait until students actually withdraw from school or nearly fail their courses to accurately predict when the drop out will occur.
 Learning engineers are now able to use data on off-task behavior or wheel spinning to better understand student engagement and predict whether individual students are likely to fail.

 This data enables educators to spot struggling students weeks or months prior to being in danger of dropping out.
 Proponents of Learning Engineering posit that data analytics will contribute to higher success rates and lower drop-out rates.

 Learning Engineering can also assist students by providing automatic and individualized feedback.

 Carnegie Learning’s tool LiveLab, for instance, employs big data to create a learning experience for each student user by, in part, identifying the causes of student mistakes.
 Research insights gleaned from LiveLab analyses allow teachers to see student progress in real-time.